 It’s important to create something people want to see.
 Social media users don’t have to watch your video and will keep scrolling if something isn’t fun or useful.
 Focus on adding value.
 Some examples:

 A custom thumbnail is the image that displays when the video has not auto-played and the viewer needs to press the play button.
 Typically, it also displays when the video has stopped.

-But never fear, simply adjust the slider at the bottom of the upload window before you click Done.
+When you upload your Biteable video to Twitter, it’ll try to trim the start and end of your video, but never fear, simply adjust the beginning and end sliders at the bottom of the upload window before you click Done.